 Quote-to-cash vs B2B eCommerce

-A stand-alone QTC solution may increase customer lifetime value and generate more sales through back-office processes automation.
+A stand-alone QTC solution may increase customer lifetime value and generate more sales through back-office processes and eCommerce automation.
 But a B2B eCommerce solution not only automates sales, but helps you penetrate new markets and discover an untapped desire for your brand.

 You may even find that a quote-to-cash and a B2B eCommerce platform working in combination are the tools you need to keep more leads in the funnel and more deals in the pipeline.